The siren at the Upwey Fire Station is used 3 ways;

 VIC EMERGENCY APP:

 This is a free app you can download onto your mobile phone that provides a centralised location for Victorians to access timely emergency information and warnings.
+You can customise the types of alerts you receive.

 https://www.emergency.vic.gov.au/